 About Delta's Program

-This certificate provides current and future youth care workers with the skills needed to work with juveniles in many different settings.
+The Youth Services certificate provides current and future youth care workers with the skills needed to work with juveniles in many different settings.
 The program is geared toward human services.
 Study areas focus on family dynamics and juvenile delinquency.
 We work closely with area agencies that provide youth services such as Wolverine Human Services and Lutheran Child and Family Service.
-In fact, many employers consult with Delta College faculty regularly to ensure the program is preparing students well for successful careers with their companies.
+In fact, many employers consult with Delta College faculty regularly to ensure the program is preparing students well for successful youth service careers with their companies.

 Total credits: 34